 - Stretch your muscle to help relieve the cramp.
 It may be helpful to keep your muscle in the stretched position until the cramp is gone.

 - Apply heat to help decrease pain and muscle spasms.
 Apply heat on the area for 20 to 30 minutes every 2 hours for as many days as directed.

 - Apply ice to help decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your muscle for 15 to 20 minutes every hour or as directed.

 - Drink more liquids to help prevent muscle cramps caused by dehydration.
 Sports drinks may help replace electrolytes you lose through sweat during exercise.
-Ask your primary healthcare provider how much liquid to drink each day and which liquids are best for you.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 - Eat healthy foods , such as fruits, vegetables, whole grains, low-fat dairy products, and lean proteins (meat, beans, and fish).
-If you are pregnant, ask your primary healthcare provider about foods that are high in magnesium and sodium.
+If you are pregnant, ask your healthcare provider about foods that are high in magnesium and sodium.
 They may help to relieve cramps during pregnancy.

 - Massage your muscle to help relieve the cramp.

 - Take frequent deep breaths until the cramp feels better.
 Lie down while you take the deep breaths so you do not get dizzy or lightheaded.